rbctee/rbctee.github.io/_drafts/2021-11-28-slae32-assignment-1.md

 };
 ```

-It uses padding characters to reach a size of 16 bytes.
+As you can see, it uses padding bytes in order to reach a size of `16` bytes.

 #### Listening for connections

-Now we need to convert the following line into assembly:
+Next, we need to convert the following line into assembly:

 ```cpp
 // set it as a passive socket that listens for connections